variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-Please join us at 8am on Friday, September 20th, 2019 for our next monthly meeting.
-The meeting will be held at ZOVA Marketing located in the Macy Jones Collective at 922 8th Avenue.
+Please join us at 8am on Friday, October 18th, 2019 for our next monthly meeting.
+The meeting will be held at Brix Brewery & Taphouse located&nbsp; at 813 8th Street.